AlextheYounga/vix-vol-calculator/README.md

-This will calculate the *current, up to date* VIX vol index on a ticker.
+This will calculate the **current, up to date** VIX vol index on a ticker.
 I followed the VIX whitepaper to the letter and attempted to explain the process throughout the code.
-The VIX whitepaper is not necessarily the easiest thing to follow, but I'm about 90% certain the math is correct.
+The VIX whitepaper is not necessarily the easiest thing to follow, but I'm about 92% certain the math is correct.

 Be aware that some tickers have issues, I'm not entirely sure why yet.
 It's either because TD Ameritrade's API isn't always consistent or because some option chains are just too small to run the VIX on, (I haven't had the time to look into it, but I will eventually find out why.)

-Generally speaking, penny stocks won't work.
+**Generally speaking, penny stocks won't work yet.**

-Also, you'll notice the math starts to break down on extremely volatile tickers.
-I think the option prices get so crazy that the math just doesn't work the same.
-To the best I can figure, the math was specifically geared to create an index representation of *specifically* the S&P500 and not much else.
+Also, you'll notice the math starts to break down on extremely volatile tickers, for reasons I don't entirely understand yet.
+I get the impression the CBOE didn't intend to use this on anything but the S&P500.

+In my personal opinion, some of the conceptual logic behind the VIX is somewhat weak.
+I think their process for which option contracts to use is pretty interesting and makes sense to me, and the standard deviation equation they use is pretty cool.
+But when it's all said and done, the final VIX calculation that all of these variables get thrown into seems pretty arbitrary to me.
+It becomes a soup of multiplying/dividing datetimes in such a way that truly only a genius could understand.

+All that being said, it doesn't matter if their logic is correct.
+All the fintech algorithms use the VIX, making it correct.

-That being said, the math does seem to come to reasonable conclusions on a lot of big name stocks.
+The math does seem to come to reasonable conclusions on a lot of big name stocks.
 For example, as of this writing (02-13-2021):
 ```
 #SPDR S&P500 ETF Trust